<- paste0(wd, "mwstr_v13/")

 1.1 Overview of the database structure

-The tables of the database and their relationships are illustrated in Figure 1.1.
-All but one of the vector (point, line or polygon) tables (with a geometry field) and non-spatial tables of the database are stored for download in a single geopackage file (mwstr_v13.gpkg).
-The cats table is large (3.3 Gb), and is supplied in its own geopackage file (mwstr_cats_v13.gpkg).
+, unchanged with update of other tables to v1.3.1).
 Raster tables are stored for download as individual tif files.
 The table relationships illustrated in Figure 1.1 are derived from a PostgreSQL version of the database.
-Appendix C reproduces code for building a local version of a PostgreSQL database (which allows faster and more versatile access to the data than reading from the gpkg files) from the downloaded data .
+Appendix C reproduces code for building a local version of a PostgreSQL database (which allows faster and more versatile access to the data than reading from the gpkg files) from the downloaded data.

 The central tables of the database are: streams, which portrays the stream lines of the network (described in Chapter 2), and subcs, which portrays the subcatchment boundaries for each reach in the network (described in Chapter 3).
-These tables share a unique site code and a unique reach code, and the nextds (next site downstream) field in both tables permit network calculations, using the same acyclic network logic as other larger-scale but less detailed hydrologic datasets (Stein, Hutchinson, and Stein 2014; Linke et al. 2019).
+These tables share a unique site code and a unique reach code, and the nextds (next site downstream) field in both tables permit network calculations, using the same acyclic network logic as other larger-scale, but less detailed, hydrologic datasets (Stein, Hutchinson, and Stein 2014; Linke et al. 2019).
 The methods used to derive the stream and subcatchment layers are described in Appendix A.

 Chapter 2 of this manual describes the structure of the streams table and the smaller estuaries table.